-A good content marketing strategy will have a healthy mix of both, but compounding blog posts are going to pull in the lion’s share of your website traffic.
+A good blog content strategy will have a healthy mix of both, but compounding blog posts are going to pull in the lion’s share of your website traffic.
 Moreover, if updated and maintained, they’ll keep your blog pages up in the SERPs for a long time to come.

-The Characteristics of a Comopounding Blog Post
+The Characteristics of a Compounding Blog Post

 There is no secret ingredient that magically turns ordinary blogs into compounding ones, like how there’s no silver bullet that makes SEO efforts suddenly generate explosive traffic growth.